Benefits of having an onsite Oil Condition Monitoring Equipment

 Generally, Particle analysis results are given as percentages which can vary in meaning.
 It may cause significant differences in interpretation as mass/mass, volume/volume, number, etc.

 The advent of IoT in the energy sector has resulted in smart solutions.
 Smart devices monitor and interpret information from their surroundings in real-time.
-This enables meaningful data gathering and system optimization.
+This enables meaningful data gathering and system optimisation.
 Data analytics use historical data to provide actionable insights to utilize the data collected.
 Insights help in predicting future events that may take place.
 Apart from ensuring data privacy, IoT enables reaching technology maturity and reliability.